The song of the week is 'I'll Fly Away' in the key of G.

 For songs like I'll Fly Away that use a progression that ends with two measures of the 1 chord, and in which the last syllable is sung at the beginning of the first of these two measures (which includes the overwhelming majority of the non-instrumental songs on the current main list and additional songs list), it is common for a two-measure ending lick to be played on the instruments during the last two measures of the progression when the song is going to end.
 In most cases, this means the last two measures of the final chorus (or, for songs that don't have a chorus, the final verse) of the song.

-In the attachments, I have included a chart of simple two-measure endings in the key of G for fiddle, mandolin, guitar, banjo, and bass that will work for all of the songs that fit into this category, except for the ones played in 3/4 time.
+In the files, I have included a chart of simple two-measure endings in the key of G for fiddle, mandolin, guitar, banjo, and bass that will work for all of the songs that fit into this category, except for the ones played in 3/4 time.

 Notice that the last note played in each of the endings coincides with the beginning of the second half of the last measure.
 (For 3/4 time songs, appropriate ending licks would have their last note coincide with the beginning of the last measure.)